lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Smallest in amount.
 "This is the least spicy dish on the menu."

 leave
 : Go away from a place or person.
-"It's time to leave for school now."
+"It’s time to leave for school now."

 leaving
 : Departing from a place.
-"We're leaving for vacation today!"
+"We’re leaving for vacation today!"

 lesson
 : Activity that teaches something.
 "In music we learned about rhythm."

-let's
+let’s
 : Let us.
-"Let's go to the park!"
+"Let’s go to the park!"

 lightning
 : Flash of light during a thunderstorm.
 "Lightning was followed by loud thunder."